 SouthWild Pantanal Lodge consists of one large, fully-screened living room/dining room with many overhead fans, outdoor sitting areas, and a library on Brazilian nature.
 The twelve screened guest rooms have a private bathroom with hot showers, overhead fans, air conditioning and one queen or two twin beds.

 Activities at the lodge are organized according to the current weather, logistics and your interests.
-One forest walk and one boat, vehicle or horse outing per day are included.
+One forest walk and one boat (and some days two), vehicle or horse outing per day are included.
 During your stay you should see hundreds of bird species (over 650 resident species and close to 1,000 including migrants), including Jabiru, Giant Otter, Capuchin monkeys, caiman and capybara to name the more common species.

 You have a choice of activities, all are optional, several are a short-walk from the Lodge.

 1) Boat ride: 2 hours morning or afternoon boat tour of the Rio Pixaim.
 This is probably the best way to discover this area of the Pantanal, you’ll see hundreds of species of birds and it is also one of the best sites for predictable viewing wild Giant Otters from a distance of only 1 to 5 metres away.

 2) On most nights (7.00 pm to 9 pm) one or more habituated, wild Ocelots are visible from only 7-10 metres in good electric light (suitable for photography during).
 The cats appear at a forest location that is a 500-metre walk from SouthWild Pantanal Lodge.